How To End A Friendship Gracefully: 15 Healthy Ways To Do It

 Image: IStock

 Your lives have taken different paths.
-Whenever you meet them, they bring negative vibes, and you feel awkward.
+Whenever you meet them, they constantly talk about how unfair things are, how nothing ever goes their way, or how they’re stuck in a rut.
 You feel depleted and negative after spending time with them, and they drain your energy.

 9. They don’t support you

 Mutual support is the bedrock of genuine friendships.
-If you are always there for your friend, but they do not support you when you need them, they are not a true friend.
-This is a selfish friend who knows only how to take but not give.
+However, when you are dealing with stress at work or a personal issue and reach out for comfort, they either don’t respond or act like it’s not a big deal.
+If you are always there for your friend, but they do not support you when you need them, they are a selfish friend who only knows how to take but not give.

 15 Healthy Ways To End A Friendship